 The Supervisory Board was elected in compliance with legal, regulatory and statutory provisions.
-In particular, the Supervisory Board is elected on the basis of lists of candidates submitted by a number of shareholders representing at least 0.5% of the total ordinary share capital, or other percentage as

-Art.
-123bis (1), l) CLF established by current regulations.
+In particular, the Supervisory Board is elected on the basis of lists of candidates submitted by a number of shareholders representing at least 0.5% of the total ordinary share capital, or other percentage as established by current regulations.
 The above percentage corresponds to that established by the Issuers Regulation (art.
 144-quater).